bkdra/RL-lesson-Assignment1/README.md

 # Other folders in the GitHub
+## checkpoints:
-    * checkpoints: all saved checkpoints for each experiment.
-They are organized into different folders named by the hyperparameter changed from the default setting.
+    all saved checkpoints for each experiment.
+They are organized into different folders named by the hyperparameterchanged from the default setting.
     * base: default hyperparameters
     * depth2: modifies the default network depth from 3 to 2
     * depth4: modifies the default network depth from 3 to 4
     * width64: modifies the default network width (hidden layer dimension) from 128 to 64
     * width256: modifies the default network width (hidden layer dimension) from 128 to 256
     * freq5: modifies the default target network update frequency from 10 to 5
     * freq20: modifies the default target network update frequency from 10 to 20
     * fastDecay: modifies the default epsilon decay from 0.995 to 0.99
     * slowDecay: modifies the default epsilon decay from 0.995 to 0.999
     * episode1200: modifies the default number of training episodes from 600 to 1200

+## gifs_A
-    * gifs_A: GIF files for Part A
+    GIF files for Part A
+## gifs_B

-    * gifs_B: GIF files for Part B (using different hyperparameters)
+    GIF files for Part B (using different hyperparameters)
+## models

-    * models: trained model weights for different hyperparameters.
-The naming convention is the same as the checkpoint folder names: "lunar_lander_dqn_<modified parameter and its value>.pth"
+    trained model weights for different hyperparameters.
+The naming convention is the same as the checkpoint folder names:"lunar_lander_dqn_<modified parameter and its value>.pth"
+## outputs

-    * outputs: generated figures and logs for analysis
+    generated figures and logs for analysis
     * part_a
             * baseline_stats.png: summary plot for Part A (random agent baseline)
     * part_b_c_1
             * training_curves_<experiment>.png: per-experiment training curves
                 (reward, loss, epsilon, and mean max Q-value)
             * training_metrics_<experiment>.csv: per-episode moving-average logs used
                 to generate the training curves.
 Columns:
                 Episode, Reward_MA, Loss_MA, Q_Value_MA, Epsilon
     * part_b_c_2
             * same file structure as part_b_c_1 (training curves + CSV logs) for a second run/export of experiments
     * exp
             * experiments_decay.png
             * experiments_depth.png
             * experiments_freq.png
             * experiments_width.png
                 final comparison plots grouped by hyperparameter category